abhishekwagh765/Abhishek-Wagh-Portfolio/README.md

 ## Objective

-My journey in computer science has cultivated a deep passion for cybersecurity, driving me to pursue a transition into this dynamic field.
-I am particularly focused on securing a role in Vulnerability Assessment and Penetration Testing (VAPT), where I can leverage my technical expertise and hands-on experience to identify and mitigate security vulnerabilities effectively.
+Driven cybersecurity enthusiast with expertise in Vulnerability Assessment and Penetration Testing (VAPT), aiming to leverage technical skills and hands-on experience in ethical hacking, network security, and threat analysis to identify and mitigate security risks, ensuring a robust organizational cybersecurity posture.

 ## Internships / Work Experience
 <div>